medik8s/node-healthcheck-operator/docs/README.md

 large portions of compute capacity but are really the result of failures on or near the control plane.

-For this reason, the healthcheck CR includes the ability to define a percentage or total number of nodes that can be considered candidates for concurrent remediation.
+For this reason, the [healthcheck CR](#nodehealthcheck-custom-resource) includes the ability to define a percentage or total number of nodes that can be considered candidates for concurrent remediation.

+When the controller starts it will create a default [healthcheck CR](#nodehealthcheck-custom-resource), if there is no healthcheck CR at all in the cluster already(supporting upgrades with existing configurations).
+The default CR works with [poison-pill], that should be installed automatically if you deployed using the [operator hub].
+The CR uses all defaults except a selector to select only worker nodes.

+## Installation

+Install the Node Healthcheck operator using [operator hub].
+The installation will also install the [poison-pill] operator as a default remediator.

+For development environments you can run `make deploy deploy-poison-pill`.
+See the [Makefile](./Makefile) for more variables.

 ## NodeHealthCheck Custom Resource

-Here is an example defintion of the resourcee
+Here is an example definition of the resource

 ```yaml
 apiVersion: remediation.medik8s.io/v1alpha1